 5. Make your Site Advertisement Friendly

-These are a few techniques which you can use to attract “Brand Advertisers” on your site.
+These are a few techniques that you can use to attract “Brand Advertisers” to your site.
 Don’t think that you will get the results in a couple of days.
 It takes some time to build trust among the advertisers and you will gradually see the wheel rolling.